SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 and lasts until the function returns.
-In this case, there's no other code inside ``restoreHealth()`` that could have an overlapping access to properties of a ``Player`` instance.
+In this case, there's no other code inside ``restoreHealth()`` that could have an overlapping access to the properties of a ``Player`` instance.
 The ``shareHealth(with:)`` method below takes another ``Player`` instance as an in-out parameter, creating the possibility of overlapping accesses.